Server configuration¶

 There is only one mandatory setting when creating a deployment.

-, which shall be prepended to every entry's refcode to enable global uniqueness of datalab entries.
+This is the IDENTIFIER_PREFIX, which shall be prepended to every entry's refcode to enable global uniqueness of datalab entries.

 This prefix should be set to something relatively short (max 10 chars.) that describes your group or your deployment, e.g., the PI's surname, project ID or department.

-This can be set either via a config file, or as an environment variable (e.g., PYDATALAB_IDENTIFIER_PREFIX='grey'
+This can be set either via a config file, or as an environment variable (e.g., PYDATALAB_IDENTIFIER_PREFIX='grey').

 Be warned, if the prefix changes between server launches, all entries will have to be migrated manually to the desired prefix, or maintained at the old prefix.